JTL-lab/Coeus/README.md

 Coeus requires output files generated from [Gene-Order-Workflow](https://github.com/JTL-lab/Gene-Order-Workflow).
 Gene-Order-Workflow is a Nextflow based workflow to extract gene neighborhoods from assembly and annotation files for a user's specified genes of interest, derive similarity and distance matrices from BLAST All-vs-All bitscores, and perform unsupervised machine learning to assign neighborhood clusters.

-### Installation
+## Installation
-Installation is not currently supported for Windows.
+Installation is not currently supported for Linux and MacOS.

-Coeus is set up with Poetry for dependencies management.
+### Option 1: Poetry (Recommended)

-1. Ensure you have a Python version between Python 3.9 - Python 3.12 (inclusive) installed.
+1. Ensure you are using a Python version between Python 3.9 - Python 3.12 (inclusive).

 2. Clone the repository and ``cd`` in:
 ```